China orders real name register for online video uploads

 Online video sites are extremely popular in China, with 428 million users.
 Those allowing user uploads include sites operated by Youku Tudou Inc and Renren Inc.

-Last year, the Communist Party began a heavy-handed campaign to control online discourse, threatening legal action against people whose perceived rumors on microblogs such as Sina Weibo are reposted more than 500 times or seen by more than 5,000 people.
+Last year the Communist Party began a heavy-handed campaign to control online discourse, threatening legal action against people whose perceived rumours on microblogs such as Sina Weibo are reposted more than 500 times or seen by more than 5,000 people.

-Rights groups and dissidents criticized the latest crackdown as another tool for the ruling Communist Party to limit criticism of it and to further control freedom of expression.
+Rights groups and dissidents criticised the latest crackdown as another tool for the ruling Communist Party to limit criticism of it and to further control freedom of expression.

 China has attempted to implement similar real-name registration rules, including when buying SIM cards for mobile phones and signing up for Tencent’s WeChat mobile messaging app and microblogs.